ajb5206/AnimalShelter/README.md

 ## Known Bugs <a id="knownbugs"></a>
-* PreviousPage and NextPage could be cleaner
+* Pagination overall could be implemented in a more simple manner

 ## License
 Copyright <2021> <MIT>